Inflect logo

 Proximity To Key Business Districts: Data centers are centrally located near the Paris business district of La Défense and the maritime gateway of Marseille.
 This proximity is vital for finance, logistics, and technology sectors that require the lowest possible round-trip times.

-Regional Market Reach: A French footprint provides low-latency access to over 67 million domestic consumers and high-speed connections to neighboring European economies.
+Regional Market Reach: A French footprint provides low-latency access to over 67 million domestic consumers and serves as a high-speed bridge to neighboring European economies.

 Tax Advantage For Data Centers: France provides strategic financial mechanisms to support digital infrastructure growth.
 Major projects benefit from specific financing arrangements like EIB loans that lower the cost of large deployments.